Welcome!

 What happens between now and June 8?

 When you register, you will be invited to a private Facebook group where you can start getting to know your fellow participants.
-We will send you suggested preparation steps and we invite you attend an online Orientation.
-We will share important information about the Forum schedule, activities and what to expect.
+You will attend a mandatory orientation on March 13th and receive information about connecting with an Action Plan Strategist to further develop your Action Plan Proposal.
+During orientation, we will share important information about the Forum and what to expect during the Art of Accompaniment Mentoring Year.

 Travel Information